 It is the department’s goal to provide financial aid to all students in good standing.
-In the first year, typical aid is through a combination of a fellowship and a proctorship (one semester of each), through which you will receive: a stipend, health fee, health insurance and tuition (for two courses a semester).
+In the first year, typical aid is through a fellowship, and includes: a stipend, health fee, health insurance and tuition (for two courses a semester).

 In the second year, those who are approved will teach an undergraduate workshop in the fall and the spring semesters.
 They will receive a stipend, health fee, health insurance and tuition (two courses a semester).